-In order to successfully create pin curls you must have enough hair to be able to wrap the hair at least one revolution and enough hair to hold the salon clips.
+In order to successfully create pin curls you must have enough hair length and volume to be able to wrap the hair at least one revolution into the shape of a classic pin curl.
+You will also need enough hair to hold the salon clips securely in place.

 Pin curls can be done randomly without any set pattern but the results will be random as well.

 For a very finished set it is important to layout a carefully constructed pattern, use uniform sections of hair in each pin curl and wraps the curls in multi-directions.